wttai004/git_workshop/3_remote_repository.md

 # Getting a repository from Github

 `Fork` refers to copying someone's GitHub repository and putting it in your GitHub account, so that you have your own copy to work with.
-You can try this with the git worksho: simply click the **Fork** icon near the top right corner
+You can try this with the git workshop: simply click the **Fork** icon near the top right corner

 To clone a directory (whether your own or someone else) to your own local computer, simply use `clone`: